strangerism/SEALs/README.md

 1) rename the `group_template.ltx` to `group_beretta.ltx`

 2) open the `group_beretta.ltx` and change the seal name from `[template_seal]` to `[beretta_seal]`

+> [!CAUTION]
+> Make sure this name is unique to your mod and it does not conflicts in the mods space.
+> If there were to be a conflicts with layer and group names, it might cause crashes to the user when installing your mod

 ## Edit the group